GulTion/TyariJeetKii/Samsung RandD/3 in 1 Data Structure.md

 Link to learn [Stack and Queue](https://www.hackerrank.com/external_redirect?to=https://www.hackerearth.com/notes/stacks-and-queues/)
 Link to learn [Priority Queue](https://www.hackerrank.com/external_redirect?to=https://www.hackerearth.com/notes/heaps-and-priority-queues/)

-Now you asked by your friend to do some queries.
+Now you asked by your friend to do some N queries.
 There are 3 kinds of queries :
 1\.
-"1 " - Add number into stack, queue, and min priority queues
+"1 x" - Add number x into stack, queue, and min priority queues
 2\.
 "2" - Remove top element from stack, front element from queue, and minimum element from priority queue.
 If not possible, print "impossible" (without the quotes).
 3\.
 "3" - Print top element from stack, front element from queue, and min element from priority queues in format "x y z", where x is stack's top element, y is queue's front element, and z is priority queue's front/minimum element.
 If not possible, print "empty" (without the quotes).

 **Constraint :**
-1 ≤ ≤ 100000
+1 ≤ N≤ 100000
-1 ≤ ≤ 100000
+1 ≤ x≤ 100000

 **Notes :**
 For exercise purpose, please don't use library, but you can make stack, queue, and priority queue from scratch.
 Yes, you can take a look from link that we provide above.

 **Input Format**

-The first line contains the integer , that is number of queries.
+The first line contains the integer N, that is number of queries.
-The next lines will each contain a query like the ones mentioned above.
+The next N lines will each contain a query like the ones mentioned above.

 **Output Format**